Your Identity

 However, there are some roles that we often forget about—for example, son and daughter or brother and sister.
 The fact that these roles don’t come to your mind might be because you are taking them for granted, although not always.

-The roles of a child or that of a sibling are the obvious ones, but there are others.
+The roles of a child or a sibling are the obvious ones, but there are others.
 Tragedy brings roles into our lives frequently, for example.
-Think about the older sibling who loses his/her parents in an accident.
-Now he or she might have to take on the role of a quasi-parent for their younger sibling.
+Think about the older sibling who loses their parents in an accident.
+Now they might have to take on the role of a quasi-parent for their younger sibling.

 Or think about something different, such as winning $100M in the lottery.
 Yesterday, you were an employee struggling to make ends meet; today, you are a multi-millionaire.
 Roles have changed.
 It’s important to understand these roles because, unlike the ones you have selected for yourself, these roles bestowed upon you are different and require a unique approach.